rflhm/reflective-humanism/README.md

 ## 4. Usage & Effects

+Using Reflective Humanism is extremely simple.
+**Attach the file “ReflectiveHumanism_CoreField.txt” to any standard LLM chat window and ask:**

+> “Please respond in the interpretation of Reflective Humanism.”

+That’s all.
+The AI will shift into a reflective mode, and you’ll notice a different rhythm of explanation and tone immediately.
+No special settings or prompt engineering are required.

+**First test question (recommended):**

+> “How is this different from a normal LLM?”

+Such meta-questions—where the AI reflects on its own mode of response—are the most natural entry point into Reflective Humanism.

+---

 RH can be attached to GPT-5, Gemini, or Grok as follows.

 ### 🧩 Using CoreFields Only